We've visited Neighbourhood Cinemas across the UK to experience the great work they've been doing!

 These are just some of the stories of the fabulous work that community venue leaders and volunteers are doing to bring film to neighbourhoods all over the United Kingdom.
 They’ve had support from their local councils, forged partnerships with local businesses and networked with other community venue leaders to get help and share best practice but, ultimately, the success of these community cinemas is down to the tenacity and hard work of the leaders and volunteers.
 We applaud them all for removing geographic, social and economic barriers to cinema and ensuring everyone in their community can access film.

-Although the BFI Neighbourhood Cinema Fund has now closed, community cinemas will continue to be supported by the Film Audience Network and Touring Cinemas are eligible to apply to the BFI Audience Fund.
+Although the BFI Neighbourhood Cinema Fund has now closed, community cinemas will continue to be supported by the Film Audience Network and Touring Cinemas are eligible to apply to the BFI Audience Fund if they are covering more than one region.
 There are also many other organisations that can help you with support and funding and our website and newsletter will continue.
 Don’t forget to keep your screenings updated on your profile page – these are sent to the Press Association every week for inclusion in the ‘what’s on’ section of local and national press so will help you to build your audiences.

 Finally, a huge thank you from BFI Neighbourhood Cinema to all of the community cinema leaders and volunteers – your hard work in keeping cinema alive across the UK is very much appreciated.